gagordon1/mm/README.md

     ```

 4.  **Configuration:**
-    *   **Symbol:** Ensure the `SYMBOL` variable (e.g., `'BTC/USD'`) and the corresponding `SUBPATH` (e.g., `'BTC-USD'`) are set **identically** in both `collector.py` and `backtest.py`.
-The backtester reads data from `data/{SUBPATH}/`.
+    *   **Trading Pair:** The trading pair (e.g., BTC/USDC) is now specified using the `--coin` and `--base` arguments when running the scripts (see Usage section).
+    *   **Data Directory:** The data directory is automatically determined based on the command-line arguments (e.g., `--coin BTC --base USDC` will use `data/BTC-USDC/`).
-    *   **Exchanges:** Modify the `EXCHANGES` list in both scripts if you want to add/remove exchanges.
+    *   **Exchanges:** Modify the `EXCHANGES` list within `collector.py` and `backtest.py` if you want to add/remove exchanges.
 Ensure the exchange IDs are valid according to `ccxt.pro` or handled specifically (like Hyperliquid).
     *   **Fees:** Adjust the `FEES` dictionary in `backtest.py` to reflect the maker fees for the exchanges you are using.
 Accurate fees are crucial for realistic backtesting.

 ## Usage

 1.  **Run the Data Collector:**
-    Open a terminal, activate your virtual environment, and run:
+    Open a terminal, activate your virtual environment, and run the collector script specifying the coin and base currency:
     ```bash
+    python collector.py --coin BTC --base USDC
+    # Example for ETH/USDC:
-    python collector.py
+    # python collector.py --coin ETH --base USDC
     ```
+    *   Replace `BTC` and `USDC` with the desired trading pair components.
-    *   This will start streaming BBO data for the configured `SYMBOL` from the specified `EXCHANGES`.
+    *   This will start streaming BBO data for the specified pair from the configured `EXCHANGES`.
     *   It will print live BBO updates to the console.
-    *   Data will be saved in Parquet files within the `data/{SUBPATH}/` directory (e.g., `data/BTC-USD/coinbase_2023-10-27.parquet`).
+    *   Data will be saved in Parquet files within the corresponding `data/{COIN}-{BASE}/` directory (e.g., `data/BTC-USDC/coinbase_YYYY-MM-DD.parquet`).
-    *   Let it run for a sufficient period to collect data for backtesting.
+    *   Let it run for a sufficient period to collect data.
 Press `Ctrl+C` to stop the collector gracefully (it will flush any remaining buffered data).

 2.  **Run the Backtester:**
-    Once you have collected some data, open *another* terminal (or stop the collector), activate the virtual environment, and run:
+    Once you have collected data, open *another* terminal (or stop the collector), activate the virtual environment, and run the backtester, specifying the *same* coin and base currency used for collection:
     ```bash
+    python backtest.py --coin BTC --base USDC
+    # Example for ETH/USDC:
-    python backtest.py
+    # python backtest.py --coin ETH --base USDC
     ```
-    *   The script will load all relevant Parquet files from the `data/{SUBPATH}/` directory for the configured `SYMBOL`.
+    *   The script will load all relevant Parquet files from the corresponding `data/{COIN}-{BASE}/` directory.
     *   It will process the historical events and simulate the arbitrage strategy.
-    *   Trades executed during the backtest will be printed to the console, showing details like buy/sell exchanges, prices, volume, fees, and PnL.
+    *   Trades executed during the backtest will be printed to the console.
     *   Finally, it will print the total number of trades and the total PnL.
     *   If profitable trades were found, a plot showing the cumulative PnL over time will be displayed.